H3Tech/yii2-app-advanced/README.md

 - Removed default migrations as we never use them in newly created projects
   - Updated the init script to create the default migration folder if it does not exist
 - Removed default tests
+- Changed minimum stability to stable in composer.json